Euclid of Alexandria (c. 330–c. 270 BC)

 To later generations, Greek mathematics came to mean Euclid.
 Yet for nearly three centuries before his time there had been Greek mathematicians.
 The earliest mathematical proofs are attributed to Thales of Miletus, who lived about 585 BC, whereas we know that Euclid was at work in 300 BC.
 He taught at Alexandria, which lies at the western end of the Nile delta.
 The city had been enlarged and given its new name by Alexander the Great in 332 BC, and was fast becoming the greatest center of Greek influence outside Greece: what we now call 'Hellenistic culture'.

 It seems that Euclid was not so much an inventor as a recorder of the findings of others: as such he was the greatest mathematical schoolmaster of all time.
 His Elements is the only textbook that has ever been used for well over 2,000 years.
 Not until the 19th century did mathematicians show more precision than Euclid.
 Until then the Elements had been regarded as the most perfect example of a theory in which conclusions are drawn from assumptions in a systematic way: what we call a 'deductive theory'.
-From a small set of basic assumptions or axioms, with careful definitions and logical reasoning, he derived a vast array of theorems set out in an orderly way.
+From a set of five basic assumptions or axioms (including the controversial parallel postulate), with careful definitions and logical reasoning, he derived a vast array of theorems set out in an orderly way.

 Euclid also wrote on other subjects besides mathematics.
 Many of his books are lost, but his texts on optics and music have survived.